-- 1. Families can check their student's meal account balance via Infinite Campus. - The Business Office will send a monthly statement of the account balance to all parents with low account balances advising them of the student meal account balance(s). - Families can contact the Business Office at 218-837-5101 ext.
+- 1. Families can check their student's meal account balance via Infinite Campus. - The Business Office will send a monthly statement of the account balance to all parents with low account balances advising them of the student meal account balance(s). - o Families can contact the Business Office at 218-837-5101 ext.
 121 for account balances. - 2.
-The student/family will be notified via phone call when the account has a balance of \$10.00 or less. - Food Service Department will encourage parents to complete the free/reduced-price meal application. - An email reminder is sent to parents requesting a payment when student accounts do not have adequate funds. - A second request for payment is sent if parents have not responded to the first request. - o A letter/invoice is sent via US Post to the household requesting payment. - o NSF checks will follow the district "bad check" policy as posted in the Business Office
+The student/family will be notified via phone call when the account has a balance of \$10.00 or less. - An email reminder is sent to parents requesting a payment when student accounts do not have adequate funds. - o A second request for payment is sent if parents have not responded to the first request. - A letter/invoice is sent via US Post to the household requesting payment. - o NSF checks will follow the district "bad check" policy as posted in the Business Office